mohibulkhan786/Laravel-interview-Questions/README.md

 });

 ````
-### Q2---- How to install Laravel?
+### Q2- How to install Laravel?
-#### Ans-- A web framework provides a structure and starting point for creating your application, allowing you to focus on creating something amazing Web Applications.
+#### Ans- A web framework provides a structure and starting point for creating your application, allowing you to focus on creating something amazing Web Applications.
 - If you already have PHP and Composer installed, you may install the Laravel installer via Composer:

 ````